codehag/TC39-Panel-Prep/2019/FINAL_DRAFT.md

 - what is consensus?

 ### Questions to discuss:
+Estimated time: 15~ minutes

+- asked in person - What is the organization behind tc39?

+Anyone can answer

 - ECMAScript has a release cycle that has four stages, lets talk a bit about each of these stages and what is involved.

+Suggestion: Jason Williams talks about his experience getting Promise.allSettled through the process

 - (regarding stage 3) Browsers and transpilers play a pretty important roll in testing out a new feature.
 Lets talk a bit about the role that community plays

+Suggestion: Henry talks a bit about babel

+- (regarding test 262) How do we know how well the spec is implemented?

+Suggestion: Valerie Young talks about test 262

+- Recent changes to the TC39

+New es discourse - Aki introduces it

 ## Community Questions:
-Estimated time: 15~ minutes

-- asked in person - What is the organization behind tc39?

 #### What the committee looks like